Our Mission + History

 Our History

-St. Christina Parish began in 1921 when the Rev. Peter Geraghty saw the need for a Catholic church in the expanding Mt.
-Greenwood community and proceeded to purchase 2 and a half acres of land in the area around 111th Homan.
+St. Christina Parish began in 1921 when Rev. Peter Geraghty saw the need for a Catholic church in the expanding Mt.
+Greenwood community and purchased two and a half acres of land in the area around 111th and Homan.

 The community sought to establish a parish with a permanent pastor.
-With the help and assistance of an assembly of families, lead by James Burns, Cardinal Mundelein granted permission for this request.
+With the help and support of families led by James Burns, Cardinal Mundelein granted permission for this request.

-The first mass was said by the first appointed pastor of St. Christina, Rev. Thomas Friel, at Cunningham School.
+The first Mass was celebrated by St. Christina’s first appointed pastor, Rev. Thomas Friel, at Cunningham School.

 Soon after, a portable church was constructed at 11023 South Homan.
-June 15, 1927 marked the special date that the Liturgy of the Word was shared in the new church building.
-This also was a significant time because it would be the first of many construction endeavors that would involve the men of the parish family.
+On June 15, 1927, the Liturgy of the Word was celebrated in the new church building for the first time.
+This marked the beginning of many construction projects that would involve the men of the parish.

-It was during the pastorate responsibilities of Rev. J.A Rebedeau in September of 1929 that Mt.
+During the pastorate of Rev. J.A.
+Rebedeau, beginning in September 1929, Mt.
 Greenwood experienced a population boom.
-For almost three decades the parish flourished under Rev. Rebedeau’s leadership.
-He expected the St. Christina community to go above and beyond the call of duty.
-They did not disappoint.
+For almost three decades, the parish flourished under his leadership.
+He expected the St. Christina community to go above and beyond the call of duty—and they did not disappoint.

 When a recreation center was needed, the men of the parish rolled up their sleeves and went to work.
-This project began October 7, 1929 and was dedicated in December of that same year.
+Construction began on October 7, 1929, and the building was dedicated that December.

-The following year attention was focused on the construction of a much needed Rectory.
-This parish project was also completed in a year’s time.
-It was dedicated December 7, 1930.
+The following year, attention turned to building a much-needed rectory.
+This project was also completed within a year and was dedicated on December 7, 1930.

-Next in line to be built was a brick church.
-On Christmas Day of 1935, Mass was celebrated in the brand new church on the same ground where the portable church had stood.
+Next came the construction of a permanent brick church.
+On Christmas Day in 1935, Mass was celebrated in the brand-new church, built on the same ground where the portable church had stood.

-With the population of Mt.
-Greenwood growing in leaps and bounds it was obvious that the Christian community of St. Christina needed a school.
-On July 25, 1938, Father Rebedeau signed a fifteen year lease on the old Central Park school located on Central Park avenue.
-When the sisters of the Dominic were commissioned to teach the Catholic students, the former Mt.
-Greenwood school became St. Christina parochial school.
-On August 27,1938, Mother Geslaus arrived with her fellow Dominican sisters.
-When the new school welcomed the children of the parish on September 6, 1938 there were 173 pupils ready and eager to learn.
+As Mt.
+Greenwood’s population grew rapidly, the need for a school became clear.
+On July 25, 1938, Father Rebedeau signed a fifteen-year lease on the old Central Park School, located on Central Park Avenue.
+When the Dominican Sisters were commissioned to teach, the former Mt.
+Greenwood School became St. Christina Parochial School.
+On August 27, 1938, Mother Geslaus arrived with her fellow Dominican sisters.
+When the new school welcomed parish children on September 6, 1938, there were 173 eager pupils.

-Rev. Rebedeau lived to see the building of the beautiful and stunning church that we utilize today.
-It comfortably accommodates 1,500 parishioners.
-This new church was dedicated by Cardinal Stritch on May 27, 1956.
+Rev. Rebedeau lived to see the building of the beautiful church we use today, which comfortably accommodates 1,500 parishioners.
+Cardinal Stritch dedicated it on May 27, 1956.

-Father John Ireland Gallery took over the post as pastor in April, 1958.
-The parish continued to grow and prosper under his direction.
-On Father Gallery’s 70th birthday he retired, leaving behind him 15 years of devoted service.
+Father John Ireland Gallery became pastor in April 1958.
+The parish continued to prosper under his leadership.
+After 15 years of devoted service, he retired on his 70th birthday.

-By 1979, the Central Park buildings were torn down and the property is now a useful field for various parish functions.
+By 1979, the Central Park buildings were demolished, and the property was transformed into a useful field for parish functions.

-It was believed that no one could fill his shoes, until, in walked Father Sullivan and without missing a beat, he was embraced by the parish and his pastoral presence was welcomed with hope and acceptance.
+It was thought no one could fill his shoes—until Father Sullivan arrived.
+He was quickly embraced by the parish, and his pastoral presence was welcomed with hope and gratitude.

-For over eighty years, the heart and soul of St. Christina has survived and thrived.
-Like so many church members before us we will continue to seek and grow, and reach new heights of possibilities while meeting new challenges with optimism and courage.
+For over a century, the heart and soul of St. Christina have survived and thrived.
+Like those before us, we will continue to grow, meet challenges with courage, and seek new possibilities with faith and optimism.